-It has been reported that health care fraud costs the United States government tens of billions of dollars each year - with some estimates placing the figure as high as $100 billion in any twelve month period.
-Due to these staggering losses, federal prosecutors and judges treat allegations of health care fraud - with schemes of varying degrees of complexity - extremely seriously.
-Indeed, the Department of Justice has made combating health care fraud one of its top priorities, with dedicated investigatory and prosecutory units created in 1996 as part of the Health Insurance Portability and Accountability Act (HIPAA), which also introduced a new federal criminal statute specifically targeted at health care fraud: 18 U.S.C. § 1347.
+It has been reported that health care fraud costs the United States government billions of dollars each year – with some estimates placing the figure as high as $100 billion in any twelve-month period.
+Due to these staggering losses, federal prosecutors and judges treat allegations of health care fraud – with schemes of varying degrees of complexity – extremely seriously.

-Hiring a top criminal health care fraud defense attorney to defend you in any federal prosecution is crucial and will ensure that every viable defense is explored and utilized on your behalf.
-Lawyers at the Law Offices of Jeffrey Lichtman have successfully handled countless federal cases and health care fraud cases, exploiting holes in the prosecution's evidence to achieve the best possible result for our clients.
-Contact us today at (212) 581-1001 for a free consultation.
+Hiring a New York federal health care fraud lawyer to defend you in any prosecution is crucial as the punishments can be severe.
+Our attorneys at the Law Offices of Jeffrey Lichtman have successfully handled countless federal cases, and could help you with your charges.
+Contact us today for a free consultation.